-Our staff have been fit and healthy, on the whole, this term.
+Our staff have been fit and healthy, on the whole.
 A very small minority have been required to isolate, but have now returned to school.
-The teachers have received training and they will all understand the control measures that we have planned.
+The teachers have received training and they will all understand the control measures that we have put in place.
 The raft of measures we have in place are very similar to the autumn term.
 Pupils will be in their year group bubbles and staff can move between the classes if necessary.

 A year group will come in the same entrance, dine together at lunchtime, and play together on the playground.
 We will encourage the older children to exercise social distancing of 2 metres, however the younger children find this more difficult.
 We have put extra staffing in Reception and Year 1 so that their registration groups are smaller.
 Our priority is that everyone in school feels as safe and secure as possible.